Glyphack/Glyphack/content/blog/huec/index.md

 ---

 For a long time I was looking for a way to control my Philips light strip.
-I searched and what came up was controlling the lamp with Hue bridge.
+I searched and what came up was controlling the lamp with the Hue bridge.
 That's the normal way to control a smart Philips lamp.
-But I don't want to buy another device from this company that keeps its stuff undocumented and releases a shitty app.
+But I don't want to buy another device from this company that keeps parts undocumented and releases a shitty app.

-So while I was waiting for the light to die slowly and then replace it with another light.
-I found something that "inspired" me to do something.
+While waiting for the strip to die, so I could replace it, I found something that "inspired" me to do something.

-I found this tool [blendr](https://github.com/dmtrKovalenko/blendr/) that can connect to low energy Bluetooth devices and lets you browse their services and characteristics in a terminal UI.
+I found this tool [blendr](https://github.com/dmtrKovalenko/blendr/) that can connect to Bluetooth Low Energy (BLE) devices and lets you browse their services and characteristics in a terminal UI.

+A quick primer on BLE terminology since it comes up a lot below:

+- **Service** – a group of related features on a BLE device (e.g. "light control").
+Think of it as a folder.
+- **Characteristic** – a single data point inside a service that you can read, write, or subscribe to (e.g. "brightness").
+Think of it as a file inside that folder.
+- **UUID** – a long unique identifier (like `932c32bd-0002-…`) that names a service or characteristic.
+Standard ones are short (e.g. `0x1800`); vendor-specific ones are 128-bit.
+- **Handle** – a short numeric address (e.g. `0x0068`) that the low-level BLE protocol uses to refer to a characteristic.
+Packet captures show handles, not UUIDs, which makes mapping between the two annoying.
+- **Notify** – a mode where the device pushes updates to you whenever a characteristic's value changes, instead of you polling for it.

 So after installing it (it didn't work on Rust 1.90, so I downgraded to Rust 1.79) I started looking into my lights.